Last updated on November 21st, 2021 at 07:20 pm

-The Government subsidizes public broadcasting organizations and the Print media benefit from indirect public subsidies such as zero percent VAT.
+The Government subsidizes public broadcasting organizations, and the Print media benefit from indirect public subsidies such as zero percent VAT.
 Belgium also has a tradition of leaving print media unregulated.
-Generally speaking, the Belgian media policy is extremely complicated.
+Generally speaking, the Belgian media policy is highly complicated.

-In conclusion, although Belgium remains one of the freest in the world when it comes to freedom of the press and of expression, media pluralism is under threat due to the lack of regulation and growing consolidation of media.
+In conclusion, although Belgium remains one of the freest in the world regarding freedom of the press and expression, media pluralism is under threat due to the lack of regulation and growing consolidation of media.

 |Top 5 Belgium Media Sources by Web Rank|